moontr3/ml-bot/README.md

     "mfr": {
         "regular": { // Rarity key
             "name": "Обычная", // Rarity name,
-            "chance": 60, // How likely this rarity is to spawn compared to all other rarities, "hidden": true, // Optional value, if true then this rarity will not appear in stats (at all, not even the ???s) unless user has obtained it
+            "chance": 60, // How likely this rarity is to spawn compared to all other rarities "hidden": true, // Optional value, if true then this rarity will not appear in stats (at all, not even the ???s) unless user has obtained it
             "xp": [1, 2], // Min and max range of XP to give when this card is pulled "images": [ // List of possible image URLs to get